 He had the irritating habit of waving away questions and replacing them with his own.

 “So what’s your assessment of the nutter who’s organising a group of local cat crazies to protest climate change?” he said as though having extreme difficulty keeping a straight face.

 “I am the organiser of the C.A.T.
 Extinction Rebellion march to Preserved,” she replied holding her ground.

 “So, you’ve got your placards painted up.
 Got your superglue?” he said snarkily before his words got lost in a high pitched giggle.
 “What happens if you can’t get your paws unstuck?”

 “We’re addressing those issues and are currently going through a process – “

 “Jeez, you’ll be setting up a working group next.
 What is it you are actually hoping to achieve here?”

 “Awareness!” she hissed.

 “Here’s what I was trying to say earlier.
-The only awareness you’re likely to create is that everyone in the community will be aware that you and your group of friends are dangerous nutters who need containing.
-Oh, and by the way, it isn’t Preserved anymore because it’s been taken over, but I imagine having a group of neighbourhood cats stuck to the window might generate curiosity and provide some additional foot traffic for the new owner.”
+The only awareness you’re likely to create is that everyone in the community will be aware that you and your little friends are dangerous nutters who need containing.
+Oh, and by the way, it isn’t Preserved anymore because it’s under new management, but I imagine having a group of neighbourhood cats stuck to the window might generate curiosity and provide some additional foot traffic for the new owner.”

 Although I inwardly had similar feelings about Serafina’s latest campaign, I didn’t like his arrogance or his bluntness and felt the need to support my little sister in some way.